learn-co-curriculum/dsc-building-an-svm-from-scratch-lab/README.md

     plt.ylim([np.floor(np.min([x[:,1],y[:,1]])),np.ceil(np.max([x[:,1],y[:,1]]))])
 ```

-Now use the helper function to plot your result.
+Use the helper function to plot your result.
 To get the values of `w` and `b`. use the two variables with `.value`.
 The two first arguments should be the two classes, `class_1` and `class_2`.

 ## A more complex problem

-Let's look at another problem by running the code below.
-It's clear that now, the two classes are not perfectly linearly separable.
+Now, take a look at another problem by running the code below.
+This example will be a little trickier as the two classes are not perfectly linearly separable.

 ```python